-While still in school, I created EADiva.com, a beginner-friendly version of the EAD 2002 tag library.
+While still in graduate school, I created EADiva.com, a beginner-friendly version of the EAD 2002 tag library.
 I have created an EAD3 version of the site while continuing support of the previous version.
 In my time as co-chair of the EAD Roundtable, I led the creation of an official FAQ.

 More recently, I’ve developed workshops and led documentation projects which bridge library/archival description practices and Wikidata.
 I believe in lowering barriers to understanding metadata/descriptive practices.
 Many people who are intimidated by something sounding technical can learn if it’s presented in the proper fashion and with an assumption of their competence in other areas.